Leadership skills examples (using employee engagement data) during COVID

 Even if what they say is not positive”

-Generally speaking, employee morale has dropped in most of the 60 countries where our devices are deployed to get daily feedback on team morale.
+Generally speaking, employee morale has dropped in the 60 countries where our devices to get daily feedback are deployed.

 A few companies stand out in a positive way.